jason0x43/alfred-redmine/README.md

 ### issues

 The "issues" subcommand (`rmi` keyword) will list the issues that you're assigned to or watching.
-Actioning an issue will open its page on Redmine in a browser.
+Actioning an issue will show details about the issue (currently just status and subject).
+Holding Cmd while actioning an issue will open its page on Redmine in a browser.
 Actioning the "View all" heading will open a list of all your issues on Redmine in a browser.

+When the issue details list is open, actioning the status will bring up a list of available statuses; selecting one of these will update the issue status on Redmine.

 ### projects